k-nuth/c-api/README.md

 ```c
 executor_t exec = executor_construct("my_config_file", stdout, stderr);
 ```
-Construct a Bitprim _Executor_ object, it is necessary to run the node, interact with the blockchain, with the P2P peers and other components of the API.
+Construct a Bitprim _Executor_ object, which is necessary to run the node, interact with the blockchain, with the P2P peers and other components of the API.

-`"my_config_file"` is the path to the configuration file, in the [bitprim-config](https://github.com/bitprim/bitprim-config) repository you can find some example files.
+`"my_config_file"` is the path to the configuration file; in the [bitprim-config](https://github.com/bitprim/bitprim-config) repository you can find some example files.
 If you pass an empty string (`""`), default configuration will be used.

 `stdout` and `stderr` are pointers to the standard output and standard error streams.
 These are used to tell the Bitprim node where to print the logs.